Festival Groups

 • Les Souillés De Fond De Cale

-Since 1991 the band of five from The Côtes d’Armor have strolled along with their songs related to the sailing world from The North to the South, from Iceland to Italy , Quebec to Estonia, not to mention The British Isles, Poland, Switzerland, Belgium or The Nethherlands.
+Since 1991 the band of five from The Côtes d’Armor have strolled along with their songs related to the sailing world from The North to the South, from Iceland to Italy , Quebec to Estonia, not to mention The British Isles, Poland, Switzerland, Belgium or The Netherlands.

 Coming from various and different musical backgrounds, the members of the band succeeded in creating a group with its own identity full of friendship and complicity.
+They play folk tonic songs and melodies flavoured with emotion, humour and laughter inevitably capturing their audience along.

 • Les Vénus du Matelot

-THREE VOICES’ MARITIMES SONGS are from Les Sables d’Olonne, France.
+Les Vénus du Matelot THREE VOICES’ MARITIMES SONGS from Les Sables d’Olonne, France.

 • Loose Cannons